Countdown with Keith Olbermann: Podcast

 The daily podcast Countdown with Keith Olbermann launched on August 1, 2022, airing on iHeartMedia.
-It contains features from Olbermann's previous tv show of the same title, such as current events, political analysis, and sports, as well Olbermann’s career anecdotes and his “Worst Person In The World” segment.
+It contains features from Olbermann's previous tv show of the same title, such as current events, political analysis, and sports, as well Olbermann’s career anecdotes and his “Worst Person in the World” segment.

 About the show

 The show's theme music was the opening bars of the second movement of Beethoven's Ninth Symphony, a nod to NBC's Huntley-Brinkley Report and NBC Nightly News themes from the 1960s and 1970s.
 During the opening sequence of each nightly episode, Olbermann, in voice-over, previewed upcoming stories after asking: "Which of these stories will you be talking about tomorrow?"
 On MSNBC, the stories featured in the show's "countdown" were introduced by a "5-4-3-2-1" format; this format, however, was downplayed after Countdown's move to Current TV.

+Musical commentary on the podcast is often provided by Nancy Faust on the "Stadium Organ."
+Olbermann frequently refers to her in closing credits as "the best baseball stadium organist ever".

 Special comments

 "Worst Person in the World" segment

 The "Worst Person in the World" segment was a nightly feature in which Olbermann recounts three news stories involving people saying or doing things that offended Olbermann.
 "Nominees" for the "Worst Person in the World" award were declared "worse", "worser", and "worst", which Olbermann refers to as bronze, silver, and gold levels, respectively.
 On a few occasions, during the show's MSNBC run, the segment was either briefly suspended or renamed in response to concerns that it contributed to an atmosphere of political divisiveness.

 Based on this segment of the show, a book titled The Worst Person in the World was published in September 2006.
 It includes transcripts of segments that aired from this feature's inception on July 1, 2005, through May 31, 2006, as well as some original material.
 Another such book, Pitchforks and Torches—named after Olbermann's catchphrase in introducing the segment—was released in 2010.

+A modified version, focused on sports, was featured on Olbermann's self titled ESPN2 sports show during its run.
+In this iteration the segment was preceded by a disclaimer that the nominations weren't meant entirely seriously and that those nominated were not literally the worst people in the sports world.

 On October 7, 2020, Olbermann revived the "Worst Person in the World" branding for a current-events webseries, delivering an extended commentary on one selected individual (either Donald Trump or someone associated with his administration) followed by a brief rundown of other news headlines.
 Beginning with the fifteenth episode, dated October 27, the series was renamed "Olbermann vs. Trump".